 Where: Queens Farm

 Bargain hunters and thrifting lovers, this one’s for you!
-On Saturday, April 23, starting at 11a.m., Buffalo Exchange will be hosting its annual Earth Day $1 Sale at all locations after a two-year hiatus.
-While supplies last certain items will be only $1, and all proceeds from the sale will benefit Pollinator Partnership, a non-profit who promotes and protects the health and natural habitats of bees, butterflies, bats and other necessary pollinators.
+On Saturday, April 22, starting at 11a.m., Buffalo Exchange will be hosting its annual Earth Day $1 Sale at all locations.
+While supplies last certain items will be only $1, and all proceeds from the sale will benefit The Elephant Sanctuary in Tennessee, who provides home, herd, rest, refuge and individualized care for life to captive elephants.
 Be sure to get there early—it’s likely a line will start forming!
 (P.S. this sale is cash only!)

 Where: Multiple Locations

-This year the Brooklyn Bridge Park Conservancy is celebrating Earth Day with a series of free fitness classes, self-led volunteer opportunities, and education programs.
-Choose from a meditative nature walk, yoga, a coastal cleanup, horticulture volunteering, a book giveaway, and more.
-See their full calendar of events here.
+This year the Brooklyn Bridge Park Conservancy is celebrating Earth Month with a series of different events, from a coastal cleanup to a horticulture walk.
+See their full calendar of Earth Month events here.

 Where: Center Plaza at Rockefeller Center